 You still need to obtain official license plates, insurance, and decals for your vehicle.
 However, you’ll pay significantly lower costs for registration in the long run.
-Further, there are less restrictions on how you can use the vehicle.
+Further, there aren’t as many restrictions on how you can use the vehicle.

-As one other added bonus, if you volunteer with a fire department or emergency medical service (EMS), you can use your F-tag vehicle to respond to calls, go to meetings, or to report for duty.
+As one other added bonus, if you volunteer with a fire department or emergency medical service (EMS), you can use your F-tag vehicle to respond to calls, go to meetings, or report for duty.

-According to Virginia code § 46.2-613, misusing a unregistered farm use tag will result in a fine of up to $250.
-Any subsequent offense is a mandatory $250 fine.
+According to Virginia Code § 46.2-613, misusing an unregistered farm use tag will result in a fine of up to $250.
+Any subsequent offense will result in a mandatory $250 fine.

-On a related note, you should be entirely truthful on any and all applications for, and usage of, F-tags.
-The DMV specifically cites Virginia Code § 46.2-605, which states that any altering or forgery of a title relating to F-tags is considered a Class 6 felony.
-This is punishable by 1-5 years in jail, or, alternatively, up to 12 months in jail and a fine of not more than $2,500, either or both.
+The Virginia Code specifically states that any altering or forgery of a title relating to F-tags is a Class 6 felony.
+This is punishable with between 12 months and 5 years in jail, or, alternatively, up to 12 months in jail and a fine of not more than $2,500.

 If you find yourself in any of these situations, you should speak with an attorney as soon as possible.
 An attorney can help guide you through the specifics of the legal process, and possibly even help you avoid many of the larger fines.